Apirone/apirone-api-php/docs/Helpers.md

 Destinations is parameter of settings used for forwarding incoming funds to specified addresses; it contains addresses and amounts.
 Destination addresses shall either have values specified in percentage or be empty to be forwarded 100%

-As string it looks like:
+As a string it looks like:

 ```php
 ...